SkillTech: LNA Training Program (Weekdays)

-The LNA Training Program prepares adult students to pass the state exam required to obtain a license as a nursing assistant.
-The course focuses on the essentials for a nursing assistant`s safe and effective practices for care in a health care setting.
+The LNA Training Program ia approved by the Vermont Board of Nursing and prepares adults to pass the Vermont approved exam required to obtain a license as a nursing assistant in Vermont.
+The course focuses on the essentials of safe and effective practices for care in a healthcare facility setting.
 Students will learn the basics of assisting patients, body mechanics, ethics and communication.
-Clinicals are held at a Home Health at Fannire Allen.

 In order to be accepted into the program, students must have earned a high school diploma, GED, or successfully passed an assessment of English literacy and basic math skills given by Vermont Adult Learning.
-There is no cost for this assessment but you must call Maureen Cooney-Moore at 802-735-1676 to schedule an assessment time.
+There is no cost for this assessment but you must call Julie DiPietro at 802-0408 to schedule an assessment time.
 The textbook for this course is written at a level suitable for high school/college graduates.
-If you have a high school diploma or a GED but still have doubts about your math and literacy skills please schedule an assessment.
+If you have a high school diploma or a GED but still have questions about your math and literacy skills, please schedule an assessment.

 Instructor: Ann Marie Barton-Sullivan, RN